Neutrino Decoherence via Modified Dispersion: Neutrino as an Open Quantum System

 This matrix is Hermitian (\(\rho^\dagger = \rho\)), with positive eigenvalues and maintains a constant trace equal to one (\(\text{Tr} \, \rho = 1\)).
 The Liouville-von Neumann equation governs the dynamics of the neutrino density matrix:

 where $\rho$ and $H_m$ are the density matrix and the Hamiltonian of the neutrino subsystem, respectively.
+At this stage, we emphasize that decoherence occurs simultaneously with the oscillation of neutrinos as they propagate.
+Rather than halting the oscillation, decoherence modifies the oscillatory patterns.
+Given that neutrino oscillations are determined by the mass basis Hamiltonian, and since decoherence which is described by a dissipator that is expressed in terms of mass basis Hamiltonian, it follows that the phenomenon of decoherence must also be described by the mass basis Hamiltonian.
 To incorporate decoherence effects, an additional term \(D[\rho]\) is introduced in the Liouville equation \eqref{eq:liouveq1} for the neutrinos, which will allow transitions from pure to mixed quantum mechanical states, is given by,

 where $D$ is a superoperator that contains all the information necessary to characterize the interaction of the neutrino subsystem with the environment.
 This can be described as ~\cite{Mavromatos:2004sz, BalieiroGomes:2018gtd},